 Explore the past, present, and future of PA practice.
 The authors, noted educators, researchers, and practitioners, draw on extensive research to trace the evolution of the PA's roles and responsibilities in the delivery of health care services.
 Their presentation of historical content balanced with discussions of the ethical, educational, legislative, and economic forces that are shaping that the profession makes this the perfect classroom tool for PA's learning their field and their professional role.

 The updated 6th edition of Neurology Secrets provides an up-to-date, concise overview of the most important topics in neurology today.
-It serves as a comprehensive introduction and reference for medical students, physician assistants, nurse practitioners, residents and practitioners.
+It serves as a comprehensive introduction and reference for medical students, physician assistants, nurse practitioners, residents and practitioners, and other healthcare professionals.